Why You Should Add Calabria to Your Italian Family Holiday

 Calabria, the toe of the boot of Italy, perfect for beach lovers, nature lovers, and families travelling with kids who want to experience the “real Italy”.

-Unlike more of the touristic regions in the North of Italy, Calabria is often overlooked as a travel destination and for this reason is still quite untouched.
+Unlike the bigger cities like Rome, Florence and Venice, and more of the touristic regions in the North of Italy, Calabria is often overlooked as a travel destination and for this reason is still quite untouched.
 Surrounded by breathtaking coastlines with some of the best beaches in Italy, and looking over to the Island of Sicily, Calabria is filled with history, culture, and offers many surprises.

 Having lived for three years with my family in the very south of Calabria, I was lucky enough to experience the Calabrian culture and beauties with my kids.
 If you are planning a family trip to Calabria, get ready to explore, this is some of Calabria’s best for families.

 “Il Mare” – The Calabrian beaches are some of the best beaches in Italy

 While many tourists will boast about the Tuscan coastline in the north, there is nothing like the crystal clear waters on the coastline of Calabria.
 In fact, you won’t find water as clear as these beaches anywhere else in the country.
 I would probably go as far to say they are the some of the best beaches in Italy.

 On the west side of Calabria you have Tropea which is definitely one of my favourite Italian towns and a place I spent a lot of time with my kids.
 Tropea comes alive in the Summer time when the little town is at it’s peak.
 A gorgeous medieval town, with a stunning beach, it is probably one of the most popular Calabrian destinations.